Back to overview

 This is also evident in many real-world examples currently being discussed under the label “Agentic Commerce.”
 Often, these examples still focus primarily onAI-powered product search, comparison, and purchase guidance—in other words, conversational commerce or shopping assistance rather than fully autonomous purchasing processes.

-What Makes Agent-Based Systems Different
+What Sets Agent-Based Systems Apart

 IBM defines AI agents as systems that perform tasks autonomously by designing workflows using available tools.
 Unlike simple rule-based chatbots, modern agents can reason, plan, and act across systems and platforms